shivamshishodia/portfolio/README.md

 - Package Manager: npm 8.1.2
 - OS: win32 x64

+# Deployment

+This project is hosted on Github pages. `ng build --prod` will build binaries under dist\docs.
+A seperate push is required to distribution repository from dist\docs.

 ## To-do

 - [ ] SEO tags
 - [ ] Loading